Blogs

 2. Change windows and doors

-Most homes have single panel or glazing doors and windows, and these are susceptible to heat loss.
+Most homes have single-panel or glazed doors and windows, and these are susceptible to heat loss.
 You should consider replacing them with windows and doors that have two or three layers of insulation.

 But the most cost-efficient way is to tint windows since the color black doesn’t conduct heat well, so the heat loss through windows will be drastically reduced.

-Leaving the blinds open ensures circulation of air which regulates the temperature in your home making you use less energy.
+Leaving the blinds open ensures the circulation of air, which regulates the temperature in your home, making you use less energy.

 3. Using LED light bulbs